Web3-Pi/docs/docs/setup/dual-mode/software-setup.md

 ## Final Steps

 Now that you have both cards prepared, you will see a message about the possibility of installing the prepared cards in the appropriate devices.
-At this stage, you can click "Next" and complete the process.
+At this stage, you can click **NEXT** and complete the process.
 In the following steps, you will be able to assemble both devices and install the prepared cards in the corresponding slots.

 ![Final screen](../img/dual/w3p-inserting.png){ width=700px }
 ![Final screen](../img/dual/w3p-finish.png){ width=700px }